Simple Craigslist Job Posting Tips that Deliver Real Candidates

 I'm always surprised by what I find when I scan jobs posted to Craigslist.

-There's a key point of confusion out there, and it's causing people to miss great candidates.
+There's a key point of confusion out there, and it's causing people to miss great applicants.
 Everyone is confused about the difference between job ads and job descriptions.

 Let me make it very simple - a job ad sells the ad, a job description is an internal document used to outline the job parameters.
 This isn't just a confusion of word choice though.
 People are constantly posting their job descriptions to Craigslist.